sven-hash/docs/docs/run-nym-nodes/nodes/mixnodes.md

 Alternatively, you can fetch the binaries from our [releases page](https://github.com/nymtech/nym/releases).

-:::caution
+:::note
-Please note that unless you ran a mixnode in the Milhon testnet, **you will not be able to get `NYMT` tokens and bond your mixnode for the Sandbox testnet at this time**.
+If you were not a participant in the Milhon Testnet, you can get `NYMT` tokens via the testnet [faucet](https://faucet.nymtech.net/).

-In the future we will set up a token faucet - watch out for updates on this.

-For those not able to immediately get involved, please look into [delegated staking](https://medium.com/nymtech/nym-delegated-staking-reputation-rewards-and-community-selection-bf0f346f7301).
+If you don't want to run your own node, please look into [delegated staking](https://medium.com/nymtech/nym-delegated-staking-reputation-rewards-and-community-selection-bf0f346f7301).

 If you **do** delegate your `NYMT` to others and shut down your node, remember to **save the keys located in `$HOME/.nym` in case you want to run a node in the future**
 :::

-Even you have already been running a node on the Milhon testnet, **you must do a clean install of the v0.12.1 `nym-mixnode` binary**.
+Even you have already been running a node on the Milhon testnet, **you must do a clean install of the v0.12.1 `nym-mixnode` binary** to run a node in the Sandbox testnet.

 You can either build the repository from source, or grab the new binaries from our [releases page](https://github.com/nymtech/nym/releases).